Ötzi: Legal dispute

-In 2005 the rival claims were heard by a Bolzano court.
+In 2005, the rival claims were heard by a Bolzano court.
 The legal case angered Mrs. Simon, who alleged that neither woman was present on the mountain that day.
 In 2005, Mrs. Simon's lawyer said: "Mrs. Simon is very upset by all this and by the fact that these two new claimants have decided to appear 14 years after Ötzi was found."
-In 2008, however, Jarc stated for a Slovene newspaper that she wrote twice to the Bolzano court in regard to her claim but received no reply whatsoever.
+In 2008, however, Jarc stated for a Slovene newspaper that she had written twice to the Bolzano court in regard to her claim but received no reply whatsoever.

 In 2004, Helmut Simon died.
 Two years later, in June 2006, an appeals court affirmed that the Simons had indeed discovered the Iceman and were therefore entitled to a finder's fee.
 It also ruled that the provincial government had to pay the Simons' legal costs.
 After this ruling, Mrs. Erika Simon reduced her claim to €150,000.
 The provincial government's response was that the expenses it had incurred to establish a museum and the costs of preserving the Iceman should be considered in determining the finder's fee.
 It insisted it would pay no more than €50,000.
 In September 2006, the authorities appealed the case to Italy's highest court, the Court of Cassation.

-On 29 September 2008 it was announced that the provincial government and Mrs. Simon had reached a settlement of the dispute, under which she would receive €150,000 in recognition of Ötzi's discovery by her and her late husband and the tourist income that it attracts.
+On 29 September 2008, it was announced that the provincial government and Mrs. Simon had reached a settlement of the dispute, under which she would receive €150,000 in recognition of Ötzi's discovery by her and her late husband and the tourist income that it attracts.